lichao-sun/Mora/README.md

 </table>

 ## Getting Started
-Code will be release as soon as possible!
+Code will be released as soon as possible!

 ## Citation
 ```